prs021/tmask-algorithm/README.md

 There are some sample stacked data prepared for Tmask algorithm located at: http://ftp-earth.bu.edu/public/zhuzhe/Tmask/data/

+Matlab code
+Need Matlab environment and toolboxes and can be run on any 64bits machine (PC, Mac, Linux) with 4G+ memory.

+You can download the Matlab code here: https://www.dropbox.com/sh/4qjcihruku5bou6/AAAEdsQUdzirVFmyEqpkZLRsa?dl=0

 Linux Executable
 Stand alone Linux executable Fmask software which do not need to install Matlab or R and runs on Linux 64 bits machine with 4G+ memory.
 Please use the following steps: